Care work: Theoretical frameworks

-An economy has four sectors: business, household, public, and non-profit.
-The business sector is typically considered paramount, but all four parts of an economy generate wealth and are interdependent.
-One reason that unpaid care work is largely ignored is because of the belief that a household does not create wealth, but the household prepares children for the other sectors of the economy.

-Although care work has largely been associated with domestic unpaid work, it is more frequently paid.
-This shift has implications for care work and society as a whole.
-As care work is increasingly marketized, those who need care – the sick, the elderly, and children – will not be able to afford the care they need.
-The quality of care may decrease in response to the profit motive.

-The marketization of care work is under public and academic scrutiny for its endemic low pay for care work, the effects of the market on the quality of care, and the implications of the market on care workers.
-Five theories (devaluation, public good, prisoner-of-love, commoditization of emotion, and love-and-money) have been explored by academics.
+Over the past several decades, an interdisciplinary body of scholarship, particularly in sociology and feminist economics, has examined the organization and valuation of care work in both households and labor markets.
+This literature documents that women perform a disproportionate share of both paid and unpaid care work, and analyzes how this distribution relates to patterns of gender inequality in wages and state policy.
+There are five conceptual frameworks that have been developed to explain the economic, social, and moral dimensions of care work.

-Devaluation theory
+Devaluation framework

-Devaluation theory seeks to explain the low wages typical of care work by focusing on the fact that many care workers are women, and sexism persists.
+Devaluation framework seeks to explain the low wages typical of care work by focusing on the fact that many care workers are women, and sexism persists.
 Decision-makers underestimate the contribution of female-dominated jobs to organizational goals (including profits), and underpay these workers.

-The theory is supported by sociological studies.
 In 2002, sociologist Paula England conducted a study that revealed, after controlling for skill demands, educational requirements, industry, and gender, a net penalty of five to 10 percent for working in an occupation involving care; one exception was nursing, which did not seem to experience the pay penalty of other care work.

-Public-good theory
+Public good framework

-Care work has a number of indirect social benefits that are associated with public goods; goods with benefits that are impossible to deny to those who have not paid for them.
-Education, an example of care work, is an example of a public good.
+The public good framework conceptualizes care work as generating indirect social benefits that extend beyond the direct recipient, resembling public goods in economic theory; goods with benefits that are impossible to deny to those who have not paid for them.
+Education, an example of care work, is often cited as an example of a public good.
 Care work is unique in the category of public goods in that receiving care helps recipients develop skills, values, and habits that benefit themselves and others.
 This theory may explain the low wages characteristic of care work.
 The standard economic argument is that public goods will be under-provided by markets because there is no way to capture (and turn into profits) benefits of social interaction.

-Prisoner of love theory
+Prisoner of love framework

-Care work has been defined as work that provides services based on sustained personal interaction, and is motivated (at least in part) by concern about the recipient's welfare.
+The "prisoner of love" framework emphasizes that care work often involves services based on sustained personal interaction, and is motivated (at least in part) by concern about the recipient's welfare.
 This understanding affects the nature and wages of care work.
 If care workers are motivated by the intrinsic value of their work, economic theory holds that they will tolerate lower wages for their work.
 The connection these workers feel to their work places them in a poor bargaining position.
+However, scholars argue that this explanation is insufficient to account for the persistently low wages in care work, emphasizing instead structural and gender-based inequalities in the labor market.